dinesh-k-natarajan/CarND-BehavioralCloning/README.md

 ![Challenging Track 2](screenshots/track2driving.png "Driving on the Challenging Track 2")

-In order to use better quality data for training the Deep Neural Network Model, the default dataset provided by Udacity under `data/` directory was used rather than my personal driving behavior.
+In order to use better quality data for training the Deep Neural Network Model, the default dataset provided by Udacity under `data/` directory (not included in this repository) was used rather than my personal driving behavior.

 ## **2. Data Preprocessing**
 ### **2.1.
 Data Augmentation**